nucypher/nucypher/docs/source/guides/worklock_guide.rst

     - ETH Pool
         Current ETH balance of WorkLock that accounts for refunded ETH for whales i.e. `ETH Supply` - `Whale Refunds`
     - Refund Rate Multiple
-        Indicates how quickly your ETH is unlocked relative to the deposit rate e.g. a value of ``4`` means that you get your ETH refunded 4x faster than the rate used when you received NU.
+        Indicates how quickly your ETH is unlocked relative to the deposit rate e.g. a value of ``4`` means that you get your ETH refunded 4x faster than the rate used when you received NU
+    - Base Deposit Rate
+        Amount of NU to be received per base ETH in WorkLock
     - Bonus ETH Supply
         Sum of all ETH bonus bids that have been placed i.e. sum of all ETH above minimum bid
     - Bonus Lot Size
         Amount of NU tokens tokens that are available to be distributed based on the bonus part of bids
     - Bonus Deposit Rate
-        Amount of bonus NU to be received per bonus ETH in WorkLock
+        Amount of NU to be received per bonus ETH in WorkLock
     - Bonus Refund Rate
-        ETH unlocked for each NU minted as a result of work performed
+        Units of work to unlock 1 bonus ETH
+    - Base Refund Rate
+        Units of work to unlock 1 base ETH

 If you want to see specific information about your current bid, you can specify your bidder address with the ``--bidder-address`` flag: